 In this article, we talk about the Kensington lock, its purpose, and more.
 So, if you’re someone who owns an expensive laptop or has a habit of forgetting it in public places, keep on reading.

 Kensington Security Slot is present on various portable devices, and it allows you to fasten your valuable device to another object for preventing theft.
 Interestingly, the original design patent is from 1999 and belongs to a bicycle lock maker brand, Kryptonite.
 Over the years, this design has evolved to act as a security option for our laptops and other electronics.

 There is another variant of this lock that uses space economically and, hence, is the perfect choice in slimmer laptops.
 This variant is the Kensington Nano Security Slot which, as per the official website, is 70% smaller than the traditional one.

 However, certain manufacturers still prefer to not accommodate the lock slot in their laptops.
 For instance, Apple‘s Macbooks and Microsoft‘s Surface laptops do not come with any built-in mechanism that supports a Kensington lock.
 For such devices, you can use certain external Kensington locks as shown in the image below.

 How To Use A Kensington Security Lock Slot?

-The Kensington Slot consists of a metal hole on the device and a cylindrical anchor attached to a metal cable with rubber coating.
-The anchor is connected to the slot and locked using a key or number combination.
-The other end of the cable can be attached to any immovable object such as a table.
+The Kensington Security Lock mechanism involves the lock slot of a laptop (or any other device) and a cylindrical lock head attached to a metal cable with rubber coating.
+The lock head is connected to the slot and secured using a key or number combination.
+The other end of the cable can be looped around and fastened to any fixed or heavy object, such as a table.